alfiedotwtf/AABillFAQ/README.md

 * What happens if the Notice or warrant is issued to a company who wants to comply but the employees refuse

+* Can individuals tell anyone like an employeer, colleagues, lawyers if they have been issued a warrant or Notice

+* what is the definition of "systemic weakness"

+* "A person covered in paragraph (1)(b) may disclose... for the pursose of obtaining legal" how widely can you ask for advice

+* What happens when a company cannot comply to a warrant or a Notice because of technical design (i.e don't hold any keys or data)

+* Can the government walk up to me, demand I create a backdoor in my work software or access work databases, and I can't tell my employer or client

+* What happens if someone finds a vulnerability
+	* and fixes it
+	* and notifies others

+* Are warrant and Notice canaries legal

+* What are the implications for Open Source software in Australia